nwtgck/websocket-server-prac-typescript/README.md

-# Practice of HTTP server in TypeScript
+# Practice of WebSocket server in TypeScript

 ## How to run the server